IBM-Bluemix-Docs/go/index.md

  * Select a starter kit that is written in `Go`, and then click **Create app** on the **Starter kit details** page.
  * Select the blank starter app, and click **Create App**.
 3. Provide a name for your app, or use the generic app name that is provided.
 4. Ensure that **Go** is selected as the platform, and then click **Create**.
-After your app is created, you can add services and then deploy it by using a toolchain, or you can continue to build and deploy your project from the [command line](/docs/cli?topic=cloud-cli-ibmcloud-cli#ibmcloud-cli).
+After your app is created, you can add services and then deploy it by using a toolchain, or you can continue to build and deploy your project from the [command line](/docs/cli?topic=cloud-cli-ibmcloud-cli).

 ## Step 2.
 Adding {{site.data.keyword.watson}} {{site.data.keyword.texttospeechshort}}
 {: #add-resource-go}

 You can now add {{site.data.keyword.watson}} services to your Go application.
-For this tutorial, add the {{site.data.keyword.texttospeechshort}} service to your Go app, which will take verbal input and convert it to text by using a cloud API.
+For this tutorial, add the {{site.data.keyword.texttospeechshort}} service to your Go app, which takes verbal input and converts it to text by using a cloud API.

 1. From the **App details** page, click **Add service**.
 2. Select **AI**, and click **Next**.